 Party Crashers

-*Please note this is a reverse harem and the author suggests you always read the forward in her books.
+*Please note this is a reverse harem and the author suggests you always read the foreword in her books.
 Contains some bullying elements, mature situations, and is recommended for 17+.
 This is book three of four in a series and the story will continue through future books.

 Mad Boys